flyingmachine/nanoc-blog/content/programming/a-taste-of-the-lambda-calculus.md

 ;; Perform the first function application, replacing "first" with "identity".
 ;; This returns another function, which we'll apply to a second argument.
-;; Notice that the body of the resulting function is "identity", and ;; the name "second" doesn't appear at all (λsecond.identity apply)
+;; Notice that the body of the resulting function is "identity", and ;; the name "second" doesn't appear in the body at all (λsecond.identity apply)

 ;; Apply function.
-Since "second" doesn't appear in the function body, ;; it disappears into the ether.
+Since "second" doesn't appear in the function body, ;; it disappears into the ether. identity

-identity
 ```